AU REVOIR… (NEW SITE LIVE NOW!)

 REWRITES, CONVERSATIONS & POEMS ABOUT BOYS

-While our editor is annotating away (we’re deliberating some serious cuts as well as new rewrites), I’ve continued work on IPoM‘s follow up (CONVERSATIONS: In Praise of Men) as well as the above pictured collection of prose, Poems About Boys.
-If you donated $5 or more to our Indiegogo to co-publish IPoM, look for a free PDF copy in your box in early 2020.
-I thank you again for your patience and support, and look forward to making you smile in person soon.
+While our editor is annotating away (we’re deliberating cuts as well as rewrites), I’ve continued work on the HELLO, MEN! follow up WELL, HELLO THERE!
+(CONVERSATIONS WITH MAGNIFICENT MEN) as well as the above pictured collection of prose, Poems About Boys.
+If you donated $5 or more to our Indiegogo to co-publish HELLO, MEN!, look for a free PDF copy in your inbox.
+I thank you again for your patience and support!

 MEKYIA